TheGreatRambler/node-blender-renderer/README.md

 ## Running

-run `sudo blender-renderer <port>` and navigate to the returned ip address (on the same network).
+run `sudo blender-renderer <port>` on the remote machine (for example, a raspberry pi in your network) and navigate to the returned ip address.
 Upload your `.blend` file there and allow it to process.
+When it is done, the `.mp4` file will be downloaded to your computer.

+### Notes
+* Will not work over the internet, only on the local network, unless you do some fancy port forwarding